What Can A Relationships Worksheet Do To Improve My Relationship?

 Positive, clear communication is the one thing relationships can't do without.

 First, it's important to practice communicating about everything important to you individually and as a couple.
 Too often, couples go through life not even trying to talk to their partner about anything substantial.
-For them, opening the door to communication has to be the first step in relationship therapy.
+For them, opening the door to communication must be the first step in relationship therapy.

 Second, you need to learn loving ways to communicate.
 Often relationship worksheets for couples give you many opportunities to learn new ways of communicating with each other.
 It also matters what you communicate.